pywinrt/pywinrt/docs/types.rst

 .. versionchanged:: unreleased

-    If the :class:`asyncio.Awaitable` that wraps the operation is canceled, it will now propagate the cancellation to the WinRT async action/operation.
+    If the :class:`~collections.abc.Awaitable` that wraps the operation is canceled, it will now propagate the cancellation to the WinRT async action/operation.
 To restore the previous behavior, you can wrap the operation in :func:`asyncio.shield`.

 Other usage
 -----------